4308 Alton Rd #720, Miami Beach, FL 33140

 Warning Signs After Tummy Tuck Surgery

-Even when performed by skilled hands, tummy tucks require a recovery period during which close attention must be paid to your body’s signals.
+Like every other invasive surgery, even when performed by skilled hands, tummy tucks require a recovery period during which close attention must be paid to your body’s signals.
 While some discomfort and swelling are normal, certain symptoms could indicate complications that require medical attention.
 Knowing what to watch for can help you take prompt action and protect your results.

 Excessive Pain and Swelling